Ale-JRD/Trads/content/post/index-T1.md

 The soldiers’ eyes widened.

-「W- What is that…?!
-An explosion?!」
+“W- What is that…?!
+An explosion?!”

 It must have been a magic tool.